Every year, the NFL becomes more of a passing league with stud receivers dominating.

 Player totals: Receiving yards over/under

 Instead of betting on the league leaders, bettors can take individual prop bets on specific players.
 There are projected totals assigned to many of the top receivers in the league with odds for taking the Over or Under on each projection.
 Once the season gets underway, players will be assigned a projection for specific games.
-So for example, ahead of the Falcons Week 1 matchup with the Seahawks, there will be a prop on whether Julio Jones tops around 86.5 receiving yards.
+So for example, ahead of the Bills’ Week 1 matchup with the Steelers, there will be a prop on whether Stefon Diggs goes over or under a listed number of receiving yards set by a sportsbook.

 Player totals: Receiving TDs over/under